Thalidomide babies: Birth defects caused by a 'harmless' pill 60 years ago | DW | 27.11.2021

 Thalidomide survivors mark this year's 60th anniversary of the drug being taken off the market by talking about their lives

-Many operations and long months in a rehabilitation center far from home followed.
-Gunhild subsequently became the first child with a disability to attend school in her village.
-The janitor built a desk to accommodate her limited reach.

-"Just saying it won't work isn't enough," was her mother's motto.
-"First we have to try it."
-Gunhild would ride her bike and scooter, fall, but get up and try again.
+As a child, Gunhild Krämer-Kornja (circled, in the back) spent many months in rehabilitation centers

 During puberty, she struggled to accept her own body.
 She had dark thoughts and even tried to kill herself.
-But in the end, she survived and leads a full life: She learned martial arts and earned a brown belt in Jiu-Jitsu.
-For 23 years she worked at the civil registry office.
-She married and gave birth to a healthy daughter.
+But in the end, she survived and went on to lead a full life, learning martial arts and earning a brown belt in jiujitsu.
+She worked at the civil registry office for 23 years, married and gave birth to a healthy daughter.

-Her body constantly has to do more to compensate for the length of her arms.
-She has to turn, bend back, forward, and down farther when someone with longer arms can easily reach over the table, put on a sweater or put something on the shelf or pick it up off the floor.
-Overuse and wear and tear trigger severe pain.
-She had to retire at 38 and is writing a book about her life with thalidomide.
+Krämer-Kornja's body constantly has to do more to compensate for the length of her arms.
+She has to turn, bend back, forward and down farther when someone with longer arms can easily reach over the table, put on a sweater or put something on the shelf or pick it up off the floor.
+Overuse and wear and tear often trigger severe pain.
+She had to retire at 38, and now is writing a book about her life with thalidomide.

-Klaus Michel was born in September 1961.
-The boy won't survive.
-Say goodbye now," the doctors told his parents.
-Today Klaus is 60.
+Klaus Michels was born in September 1961.
+The doctors told his parents that he wouldn't survive, and urged them to "say goodbye now."
+Today, Michels is 60.

-He attended school and then a training center for people with disabilities.
-Then he worked at a computer until he got burn out.
+Michels attended school and then a training center for people with disabilities.
+He went on to work at a computer, until he got burnout.
 He successfully fought a substance addiction, retired early and got involved in the church community and his son's school.

-He plays the tuba and exercises a lot.
-He also campaigns for better medical care on the board of the Federal Association of Contergan Damaged People.
-Contergan being the name under which Thalidomide sold in Germany.
+Today, he plays the tuba and gets plenty of exercise.
+He also campaigns for better medical care on the board of the Federal Association of Contergan Damaged People, contergan being the name under which thalidomide was sold in Germany.

-In May 1962 Gisela Weinert gave birth to her daughter Claudia.
+In May 1962, Gisela Weinert gave birth to her daughter, Claudia.
 When she asked the doctors whether everything was alright, the doctors gave no answer.
-Claudia too had short arms.
-The staff of the maternity ward all ran to look at her.
-That irritated Gisela, but it didn't ruin the moment for her.
-"My daughter looked at me with clear eyes as if to say here I am."
+Claudia, too, had short arms, and the staff on the maternity ward all ran to look at her.
+That irritated Gisela, but it didn't ruin the moment.
+"My daughter looked at me with clear eyes as if to say, 'Here I am.'"

 Claudia had to go for rehabilitation again and again.
-She would be forced into a plaster corset and positioned on her back and attached to heavy prosthetics.
-"The tortures were massive, also psychologically," she says.
-She was away for so long without her parents, she thought "they don't want me anymore."
+She was forced into a plaster corset and positioned on her back, attached to heavy prosthetics.
+"The torture was massive, also psychologically," she said.
+She was away from her parents for so long that she thought "they don't want me anymore."

-At home in Cologne, Claudia first attended a school for children with disabilities, many of whom had experienced thalidomide damage.
-She managed to switch to a regular secondary school, graduated, studied, and now works at the university.
-She is a single parent and takes care of her son Malte while working as a special education teacher.
+At home in Cologne, she first attended a school for children with disabilities, many of whom had experienced the effects of thalidomide.
+She managed to switch to a regular secondary school, finished her studies and now works at the university.
+She is a single parent, taking care of her son, Malte, while working as a special education teacher.

-Gunhild, Klaus, and Claudia are three of an estimated 5,000 children in Germany and 10,000 worldwide who were born with deformities.
+Krämer-Kornja, Michels and Weinert-Hettmer are three of an estimated 5,000 children in Germany and 10,000 worldwide who were born with deformities 60 years ago.
 Their mothers had taken thalidomide, an over-the-counter sleeping pill and sedative produced by the pharmaceutical company Grünenthal.
-Four to five out of every ten children died shortly after birth.
+Four to five out of every 10 children who were exposed to the drug died shortly after birth.

 "As harmless as a sugar cookie" is how thalidomide was advertised at the time.
-It was even recommended for infants and small children and for treating nausea during pregnancy.
-It was a big seller both at home in Germany and abroad.
+Recommended for infants and small children and for treating nausea during pregnancy, it was a big seller both in Germany and abroad.

-Medication containing thalidomide was officially sold by Grünenthal, its partners, and licensees in more than 70 countries, according to a report from the University of Münster found.
+Medication containing thalidomide was officially sold by Grünenthal, its partners and licensees in more than 70 countries, according to a report from the University of Münster.
 Thalidomide went on the market in 1957.
 Doctors initially observed nerve damage in adults, followed by an increase in deformities in children from 1959 onward.
 The cases became increasingly frequent.

 On November 26, 1961, the German newspaper Welt am Sonntag reported on the "alarming suspicion against a widely used drug."
-On Nov.
-27, 1961, the drug was withdrawn from the market.
+The next day, the drug was withdrawn from the market.
 But in some countries, sales continued for months.

 In a criminal trial in 1968, senior Grünenthal figures stood accused of bodily harm and criminal homicide